 There are several different types of brushes, but I’ll be going over the 3 most common types.
 A few I’ve tried but haven’t listed below are combs, pin brushes, and rubber brushes.
 The reason for that is they did little for my shedding Shiba Inu and I had little to share.
 But, I do have quite a bit to share about:

 This style of brush works great for dogs that have shorter coat and shed heavily.
 They tend to have sharp inline metal teeth that function as their bristles.
 These types of brushes can come with a self-cleaning feature and are easy to clean without one.
 Some, like the Furminator, are extremely comfortable and easy to use.

 It’s best to avoid these types of brushes if you value your Shiba’s health and happiness.
-While these brushes are comfortable for us, that constant cutting and snagging is very uncomfortable for them.
+While these brushes are comfortable for us, constant cutting and snagging are very uncomfortable for them.
 A quick summary of the pros and cons are: